Free-Form Variational Inference for Gaussian Process State-Space Models: Conclusions, Limitations and Future Work

-We have presented \acrshort{FFVD}, a new algorithm for inference in \acrshortpl{GPSSM} based on variational inference under the inducing-variable formalism.
-Unlike previous approaches, \gls{FFVD} does not make any independence or parametric assumptions on the joint variational posterior over state trajectories and inducing variables $q(\mbx_{0:T}, \mbu)$ and, instead, represents the posterior via samples form the optimal variational distribution.
-Furthermore, we have shown that our formulation allows us to collapse the inducing variables and carry out inference in the lower dimensional space of state trajectories.
-Given samples from trajectories, we can make predictions using the optimal conditional $q(\mbu \g \mbx_{0:T})$, for which we have derived a closed-form expression.
-Future work will investigate scalable multi-output \glspl{GP} in order to deal with very high-dimensional state representations in a flexible and efficient way.
+We have presented \acrshort{FFVD}, a new variational inference algorithm for \acrshortpl{GPSSM}.
+Unlike previous approaches, \gls{FFVD} does not make any independence or parametric assumptions on the joint variational posterior over state trajectories and inducing variables $q(\mbx_{0:T}, \mbu)$ and, instead, represents the posterior via samples from the ``optimal" variational distribution.
+However, as described in \cref{sec:var-family}, despite having a free-form posterior over state trajectories and inducing variables, our approach is still an approximation in that it assumes the conditional posterior over the latent functions to be the same as the conditional prior.
+This is a customary and necessary (albeit questionable) assumption in scalable variational methods for general \gls{GP} models.

+Our method also assumes independent \glspl{GP} over the state dimensions.
+However, one can expect the dynamics to be correlated across dimensions, bringing a need for the so-called multi-output/multi-task \glspl{GP}.
+This has been a fairly extensive area of research and we believe a weight-space view of such models could be suitable, where dimensions are correlated through a weight matrix.
+Approximate inference algorithms in this setting can be developed in $\mathcal{O}(d_x)$, where $d_x$ is the state dimensionality, or even independent of $d_x$ \citep[see, e.g.,][in the context of Cox process models]{aglietti2019efficient}.
+As we would like to scale up to very high-dimensional spaces, we leave this to future work.